Bachelor of Veterinary Technology

 Lead transformative animal care

-Also known as para-veterinary health care specialists, veterinary technologists play a vital role in modern animal welfare.
-As well as providing high-level, hands-on veterinary care, including the use of anaesthesia and analgesics, they oversee the application of cutting-edge new veterinary technology.
+Also known as Allied Veterinary Professionals, veterinary technologists play a vital role in modern animal welfare.
+As well as providing high-level, hands-on veterinary care, including being a part of the anaesthesia, surgery and diagnostic imaging team, they oversee the application of cutting-edge new veterinary technology.

 Data-driven apps, wearable devices, telemedicine—a steady stream of advanced new tools is reimagining what’s possible in the clinical environment.
 As a veterinary technologist, you can ensure it delivers maximum benefit to animals’ health and wellbeing.